Deb-svg/Deb-svg.github.io/README.md

 # My Github io

-Hello welcome to my github.io Readme
+Hello!
+Welcome to my github.io README, just a small programmer.

 ## Main Contents
 ### About Me
 My fav programming language: Python, Java and C

-Age: Still young, guess yourself

-Name: Unknown, guess yourself, start from the letter A and also i am from Malaysia
+Age: Between 8, 12

+Name: Ammar Shaif

-Hobby: Programming sometimes do random things
+Hobby: Programming, sometimes do random things

+Fav Color: Blue <br>
+Fav Num: 7 <br> <br>

 ### When I Get A New Phone I Want To...
 Root it with Magisk or KSU